 Add a loading indicator

-You can mitigate the impact of slow network on your search experience by managing the user’s expectations.
-One way of letting them know that the network is suboptimal is by displaying a progress indicator, which will avoid them being frustrated by the network delays and blaming your application for lack of responsiveness.
+You can mitigate the impact of a slow network on your search experience by managing user expectations.
+One way of letting them know that the network is suboptimal is by displaying a loading indicator, which prevents them from becoming frustrated by network delays and blaming your app for lack of responsiveness.

 Optimize build size